Violence Prevention Programs

 My Future-My Career (MF-MC): An after-school initiative called that concentrates on fostering healthy coping skills and professional growth in a group of youth who are at risk for failing school.

-- The Bridge Project: a Domestic Violence initiative to break the cycle of intimate partner and sexual violence.
+- The Bridge Project: a Domestic Violence initiative to break the cycle of intimate partner violence.